f1v/full-git-commit-history-app/README.md

 npm start
 ```

-### Authenticating with GitHub Token
+### Authenticating with GitHub Token for local development

-- Follow this guide to generate a token: [Creating a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)
+- Follow [this guide](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) to generate a token.
-- Create a `.env` file at the root of the project and place your token inside in this format:
+- Create a `.env` file at the root of the project and add your token.

 .env

 ```
-GITHUB_TOKEN=<your token>
+REACT_APP_GITHUB_TOKEN=<your token>
 ```